 What’s your target?
 Are you looking for a localised effect?
 If so, topical creams might be useful to explore.

 Are you looking to feel the effects immediately?
-Then consider vaping a concentrate for the highest level of absorption and the fastest onset.
-But if you’re not interested in vaping then using CBD oil drops under your tongue instead offers the second highest absorption rate of all options.
+Then consider vaping a concentrate for the highest level of absorption and the fastest onset meaning your CBD dosage is less.
+But if you’re not interested in vaping then using CBD oil drops under your tongue instead offers the second-highest absorption rate of all options.

 At the start of your CBD journey, it’s useful to start with a very low dose ( i.e 1-2 drops of an oral product or a few puffs of a vape) and assess how you feel.

-Should you wish to go ahead to find you dose after this, you can follow the low and slow methodology, iterating your dose at a weekly cadence, adjusted according to how you feel to find your ‘sweet spot’.
+Should you wish to go ahead to find you dose after this, you can follow the low and slow methodology, iterating your dose at a weekly cadence, adjusted according to how you feel and increase the dosage to find your ‘sweet spot’.

-To start most use a small amount to test the water, say 1-2 drops two to three times a day, spread across the day and sticking with it for a week and the next week increasing to say 2-3 drops, the week after to 3-4 drops and so on until you find your optimal dose.
+To start most use a small amount to test the water and the most popular way is via tinctures.
+Say 1-2 drops two to three times a day, spread across the day and sticking with it for a week and the next week increase to say 2-3 drops, the week after to 3-4 drops and increase like so until you find your optimal dosage.

-There are some common factors which can influence the dose you might need, including:
+There are some common factors which can influence the CBD dose you might need, including:

-(2) The concentration of CBD you are using
+(2) The concentration of the CBD product you are using

 (3) What you are trying to achieve by using CBD

-Oil (tinctures): CBD oil is by far the most popular way to consume cannabidiol so far.
+Using a CBD tincture is the most popular way to consume cannabidiol so far.

-Oil is dropped under the tongue and absorbed sublingually.
-When using oil, you can easily work backwards to find out how much CBD is in each drop.
+CBD Oil is dropped under the tongue and absorbed sublingually.
+When using oil, you can quickly work backwards to find out how much CBD is in each drop.